CNH Industrial NV (CNHI) Q3 2017 Results - Earnings Call Transcript

 Martino De Ambroggi - Equita SIM SpA

 Yeah.
 Thank you.
 Good morning, good afternoon, everybody.
 The first question is on the Ag business.
 In Q3, it showed an incremental margin of 18%, which is below what you mentioned as a normalized level of 25%, 30% assuming that the top line grew quite significantly.
-So if you could elaborate on the reason why the incremental margin was not in the range you guided and maybe it's just a matter of currency, but I don't know?
+So if you could elaborate on the reason why the incremental margin was not in the range you guided, and maybe it's just a matter of currency, but I don't know?

 The second is on the Commercial Vehicles business.
 You showed a negative price effect in Q3.
 So (a) what we should expect for the rest of the year in terms of profitability and pricing in particular, and (b) I remember at the beginning of the year, you mentioned that you expected improvement in each and every division at operating level, is it still the case for the CV business?